vurentjie/cmp-gl/README.md

 ---

-### luasnip setup:
+### 2. luasnip setup:

-If you would prefer to use snippets, that allow jumping to each function parameter then you can skip add sources and instead enable snippets.
+If *luasnip* is setup and snippets should be preferred as they allow jumping to each function parameter.

-If snippets are enabled, then source completion is automatically disabled to avoid duplication.
+When snippets are enabled, then source completion is automatically disabled to avoid duplication.

 ```lua